Invite friends and family to read the obituary and add memories.

 Juan Carlos “JC”, a man whose life was a testament to unwavering passion, boundless love, and extraordinary achievement, passed away peacefully, surrounded by his family on May 12th, 2026.
 JC fought the good fight and passed with the dignity and peace he deeply deserved.
 His family finds comfort in knowing he is no longer in pain and has entered the gates of heaven, where they will be reunited with him again, and from where he will continue to share moments with them.

 Sofia, his beloved granddaughter, was born just five months before his passing, and the family truly believes she came into this world so she could meet him and be loved by him.
-She became his greatest joy, his “mi adoración,” and in many ways, completed the final chapter of all the dreams and blessings he hoped for in this life.
+She became his greatest joy, his “mi adoración,” and in many ways completed the final chapter of all the dreams and blessings he hoped for in this life.

-Even during his courageous health battle, JC continued to inspire those around him with strength, faith, and grace.
-He remained grateful, loving, and uplifting until the very end.
-His spirit never dimmed, even in the most difficult moments.
+Even during his health battle, JC continued inspiring those around him with strength, faith, and grace.
+His spirit never dimmed, even in the hardest moments.

-JC leaves behind a family who loved and adored him endlessly: his beloved wife, Marian; daughter, Mariana; son, Christian; granddaughter, Sofia; son-in-law, Felipe; sister, Ana Maria; brother, Guido; along with in-laws, nieces, nephews, and friends whose lives were forever shaped by his love.
-Though his absence leaves an immeasurable void, his family finds peace in knowing they will one day be reunited with him again, and his presence will never leave them.
+JC lives on in the hearts of a family who love and adore him endlessly: his beloved wife, Marian; daughter, Mariana; son, Christian; granddaughter, Sofia; son-in-law, Felipe; sister, Ana Maria; brother, Guido; along with in-laws, nieces, nephews, and countless friends whose lives were forever changed by his love.

 Saint Bonaventure Catholic Church

-Visits: 9
+Visits: 623

 This site is protected by reCAPTCHA and the